Why should we meditate? Is it really worth the effort to learn something new that we are not sure will help us?

 This approach is considered the gold standard of research and is finally finding it’s way into much of the new meditation/mindfulness research.

-An example of this new rigor is demonstrated by J. David Creswell, who led a
+An example of this new rigor is demonstrated by J. David Creswell, who led a study on mindfulness meditation and is an associate professor of psychology and the director of the Health and Human Performance Laboratory at Carnegie Mellon University.

 The results of this rigorous study were, “there was more activity, or communication, among the portions of their brains that process stress-related reactions and other areas related to focus and calm.
 Four months later, those who had practiced mindfulness showed much lower levels in their blood of a marker of unhealthy inflammation than the relaxation group, even though few were still meditating.”